Seeding (computing): Opportunities

 Research sees opportunities for seeding as a practice that caters contribution within peer-to-peer file sharing and the distribution of content in the digital world in general.
 A term for this is an economic traffic management (ETM), which is concerned with traffic management solutions to involve all peers, both seeder and leecher.
 It is ETM's goal to unite peers that have different objectives and to make the sharing of content with peer-to-peer file sharing more efficient.
 Locality awareness is raised as the most promising concepts by scholars.
 This entails stimulating peers to seed downloads in their neighbourhood, which speeds up the upload speed and saves inter-domain traffic over the Internet.

 Other opportunities that have arisen out of research are to schedule seeding and use models that reduce the power consumption of seeding computers.

 Legal issues

 Peer-to-peer file sharing is legal, however, the platform may be also used to share illegal and pirated content.
 With the sharing being done between peers all over the world, there is no supervision.
 Control over illegal or manipulated content is therefore difficult.
 Seeding is a part of this and a peer can therefore be involved in helping other peers download illegal content.

-One of the largest contenders against peer-to-peer or sharing in general is the Motion Picture Association of America that has led a many lawsuits against peer-to-peer sharing websites.
-Notable examples include the Megaupload legal case and Torrent websites like The Pirate Bay (see The Pirate Bay trial and The Pirate Bay raid).
+One of the largest contenders against peer-to-peer or sharing in general is the Motion Picture Association of America that has led many lawsuits against peer-to-peer sharing websites.
+Notable examples include the Megaupload legal case and torrent websites like The Pirate Bay (see The Pirate Bay trial and The Pirate Bay raid).